Proper Periodontal Care Can Restore Your Oral Health

 - Receding gums

 - Loose teeth or changes in your bite

 If you are experiencing any of the symptoms of gum disease, you should contact our office to make an appointment right away.
 Early detection and treatment can preserve your smile and your health.
-When you meet with Dr. Fatse, he will carefully examine your gums, measuring the depth of the pockets surrounding your teeth.
-The depth of the pockets helps Dr. Fatse determine how much the condition has progressed.
+When you meet with Dr. Fatse or Dr. Scovic, he will carefully examine your gums, measuring the depth of the pockets surrounding your teeth.
+The depth of the pockets helps them determine how much the condition has progressed.

 In the earliest stages, gingivitis is easily treated through nonsurgical methods.
 We will do a professional dental cleaning, and we may also do a deep cleaning, known as a scaling and root planing treatment.
 This treatment removes the plaque and tartar above and below your gum line and makes the surfaces of your teeth's roots smooth to deter future plaque buildup.
 You should continue brushing and flossing, but do so gently to avoid further irritation.

 For more advanced stages of periodontal disease, we use minimally invasive laser periodontal therapy.
 Through the use of lasers, you will experience minimal discomfort during treatment, and will enjoy a speedier recovery process following treatment compared with traditional surgical methods.
 We may combine laser therapy with antibiotics to help clear up the infection.

 The state of your periodontal health is connected to the state of your overall health.
 Gum disease has been linked to heart disease, stroke, diabetes, dementia, rheumatoid arthritis, and other serious conditions.
 Studies have also shown that inflammation in the gums may be responsible for increasing inflammation in other areas of the body, leading to further health complications.